LOP-SP/damageCalc/README.md

 USE
 ===

 This software is made with JavaScript and can be used from any browser that supports it.
-This version doesn't contain database information for pokemon attacks and stats.
 Also, you can use this calculator in your own projects, according to the license in use (MIT License).

 Any issue or trouble can be emailed to me at:

-carlos.agarie@gmail.com
+carlos.agarie [at] gmail.com

 With subject "Pokemon Damage Calculator".
 Please, let me know if you find this project interesting in some way. :)